Jerrysuper123/event-bite/README.md

 ### User stories

-As a student, I like go to school events without reading event postals or events near me because I want instant acces to these info.
+As a student, I like go to school events without reading event posters or events near me because I want instant acces to these info.

 As a shopper, I like to instantly access promotional events near me because I have no time to collect value coupons or keep track of event dates.